marcusolsson/marcusolsson/README.md

 - [Gophers](https://github.com/marcusolsson/gophers), free-to-use illustrations of the Go gopher.

 ### Archived projects

+I have many ideas.
+Unfortunately, I'm not able to maintain them all.
+Here are a few projects that people have found useful, but that I'm no longer maintaining.

 - [tui-go](https://github.com/marcusolsson/tui-go), a UI library for terminal applications, written in Go.
 - [goddd](https://github.com/marcusolsson/goddd), a Go port of the sample application from the [Domain Driven Design book](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).